a-ma72/rainflow/README.md

     `RFC_UNIT_TEST`: Build an executable for unit testing.
     Using _COAN_ [[http://coan2.sourceforge.net/]] for example, you can tidy up the code from unwanted features.
     (The minimal version of this package is created using _COAN_ with option `RFC_MINMAL`set.)
-    b) C++ wrapper _rainflow.hpp_ encapsulates functions from rainflow.h in a namespace and offers a template class _Rainflow_ for object oriented access and inheritance.
+    - C++ wrapper _rainflow.hpp_ encapsulates functions from rainflow.h in a namespace and offers a template class _Rainflow_ for object oriented access and inheritance.
     This class also offers container class based turning point storage.
  2. Streamable: You're able to count your data at once, as data packages or sample-wise.
  3. Class width fit to your needs.
 Dynamically increase class width, when needed.
 (Needs turning point storage.)